Digital Nomad Visa Spain (2026)

 This visa is part of Spain’s broader immigration framework for non-EU nationals.
 If you are still comparing residency options, the Spain Visas Guide explains all long-stay visas available in Spain and how they differ depending on work, income and lifestyle.

-What Is the Spain Digital Nomad Visa?
+What Is the Digital Nomad Visa Spain?

 The Digital Nomad Visa Spain is a residence permit for non-EU citizens who work remotely using digital tools and earn income primarily from outside Spain.